 CPU-bound tasks that don’t require much (if any) communication could be tackled by multiple processes (instances of a program communicating through IPC).

-Tasks requiring many I/O operations (I/O bound) also.
+Tasks requiring many I/O operations (I/O bound) as well.

 For such applications, the time to switch from e.g.

 P1, may hamper its fast realization

 and/or drain physical resources…

 From a scheduling perspective, it would be nice to have a mechanism so that cooperative processes (of which there were more and more) could communicate without being taxed by “expensive” communication mechanisms.
 Similarly, it would be nice to have a mechanism so that I/O bound processes wouldn’t undergo excessively costly process switches.

 A process switch is a special case of context switch applied to processes.

 As the name may suggest, it is a special mechanism for kernels to switch a process by another to achieve concurrency.

 As usual with names, “context switch” is overloaded, and we’ll mention this in the next sections.